-Destination-style gambling: a review of the literature concerning the reduction of problem gambling and related social harm through the consolidation of gambling supply structures
+Destination-style gambling: a review of the literature concerning the reduction of problem gambling and related social harm through the consolidation of gambling supply structures: final report

 The goal of DSG concept is to reduce accessibility by vulnerable communities to convenience gambling by concentrating these opportunities in fewer dedicated gambling venues that require some effort and deliberate intention to visit.
 A regime that includes fewer venues will reduce the level of convenience-related gambling at the local level.
 Thus, in the context of harm minimisation, the principle of convenience gambling reduction through DSG is likely to be a sound policy.
 However, the effectiveness of DSG will depend on a meaningful reduction of EGM availability in poorer areas.
 Simply reducing total EGM densities across an area is likely to have limited effect.
 What is required is a spatial reconfiguration of supply, where gambling opportunities are completely reallocated in a way that affects the level of accessibility (taking into account space, time, and resource opportunities and constraints) within a vulnerable area.
 In essence, the effectiveness of the DSG model will depend on this simultaneous reduction in availability at the local level.